-Jessica Lind Diamond Green, Vice President, lives in Seattle and relies on the outdoors to keep her sane.
+Jessica Lind Diamond Green, President, lives in Seattle and relies on the outdoors to keep her sane.
 She enjoys kayaking, biking, hiking, camping, gardening, foraging, and lying on her back, looking at the stars.
 She never tires of splashing around in phosphorescence.
 Jessica also spends a good amount of time indoors, planning events or fundraising for independent media.
 She has worn a number of hats in the recent past for The Nation, YES!
 Magazine, the Seattle Good Business Network, and Pike Market Childcare.
 She has also volunteered with Around the Table Farm, Crosscut, and Bainbridge Vineyards.

-Les Welsh currently serves as the Associate Director for the Pacific at the National Wildlife Federation and has been a conservation nonprofit professional for nearly 30 years.
+Les Welsh, Vice President, currently serves as the Associate Director for the Pacific at the National Wildlife Federation and has been a conservation nonprofit professional for nearly 30 years.
 He was co-founder of Greenpeace’s Great Lakes office and has served as First Nation’s Liaison for Greenpeace USA, as Conservation Director and later Executive Director for the aviation conservation organization LightHawk, and as Executive Director for the Maui-based Pacific Whale Foundation.
-His work has contributed to the protection of such wild places as Tatshenshini and Clayoquot Sound watersheds in British Columbia, Bristol Bay and the Tongass forests in Alaska, and the expansion of Papahānaumokuākea and Pacific Remote Islands Marine National Monuments in the central Pacific Ocean.
+His work has contributed to the protection of such wild places as Tatshenshini and Clayoquot Sound watersheds in British Columbia, Bristol Bay and Tongass forests in Alaska, and the expansion of Papahānaumokuākea and Pacific Remote Islands Marine National Monuments in the central Pacific Ocean.